 result['messages'][-1].pretty_print()

-The agent called generate_sql_query to produce SELECT COUNT(*) FROM employees;, validated it, executed it, and reported 300,024 employees.
+Here, we can see the agent call generate_sql_query to produce SELECT COUNT(*) FROM employees;.
+It validated the query, ran it, and reported 300,024 employees.

 Average Salary by Department